michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

 itch website expects a .zip with an index.html inside, this handles that

+### prettier

+prettier prevents any formatting bikeshedding

+### eslint

+eslint helps catch common code quality issues

+#### eslint-config-prettier

+eslint CAN do formatting stuff, but this extension disables those rules so that it doesn't collide with prettier

 ## todos

 1. the package.json is temporarily using a file reference to a local copy of the littlejsengine repo.
 This is because there's a fix not yet released on npm. https://github.com/KilledByAPixel/LittleJS/issues/153